Each school must determine a Cost of Attendance, also referred to as the "student budget," for each of its programs.

 - Auto repair costs other than routine maintenance

-- Gasoline costs, if student lives more than 20 miles from school
+- Additional gasoline costs, if student lives more than 20 miles from school

 - Airfare or other round trip travel costs, if needed to travel to an out-of-town internship or to attend approved classes at an out-of-town institution